 Elemental imports a variety of products from South America and Asia into the US.
-The main products are prefinished tropical hardwood flooring, unfinished tropical wood flooring and tropical hardwood decking (which is usually kiln dried and run to an S4S E4E pattern).
+The main products are prefinished tropical hardwood flooring and unfinished tropical wood flooring.

-There is an import duty on all the prefinished flooring items of 3.2%, but not on any of the unfinished flooring or decking.
+There is an import duty on all the prefinished flooring items of 3.2%, but not on any of the unfinished flooring.
 The GSP (General System of Preferences) status doesn’t apply to tropical hardwood prefinished flooring from Brazil (but it does apply to similar products from Paraguay).
 I’m guessing the idea is to encourage US importers to have their material finished in the US, right?